joinpursuit/Pursuit-Core-iOS/lessons/unit3/APIKeys+BasicAuthentication/README.md

 ## Objectives

 1. Understand what an API Key is and how to register it
-2. User Basic Auth to get data
+2. Use Basic Auth to get data

 ## Resources